su2code/su2code.github.io/_docs/Custom-Output.md

 ### Screen output ###
 You can define the output fields you want to have on screen by using the config option `SCREEN_OUTPUT`.
-That fields available depend on the solver you are using.
+Fields available depend on the solver you are using.
 Fields available for **all solvers** are the following:

 - `TIME_ITER`:  Time iteration index
 - `OUTER_ITER`: Outer (coupling) iteration index (for multi-zone problems only)